Cheesy Mashed Potatoes

-There are many great potato recipes, and this is on our family's must-have list.
+Find out our unique boiling method and our tried and true cheese combo!
+There are many great potato recipes, and this is on our family’s must-have list.

-Some of my favorite recipes are Bacon Rolls, Candied Sweet Potatoes, and Honey Roasted Sweet Potatoes.
+My favorite recipes are Bacon Rolls, Candied Sweet Potatoes, and Honey Roasted Sweet Potatoes.

 This cheesy potato bake is always a crowd-pleaser.
 But, of course, any self-respecting mama should always have a classic Mashed Potato to serve proudly.
 And this year, I plan to make it extra special!

-ADAPTABLE - This is a great recipe to make your own.
+- This is a great recipe to make your own.
 You can play around with it by using different types of cheeses!

 For a printable ingredient checklist, please check the recipe card.